China Bars Entry to Foreigners Due to Imported Infections

 5. Carefully-chosen face masks reduce infection risk.
 Bring enough masks for a daily change as masks are a breeding ground for bacteria, so regular changing of masks is advised.

-As the virus usually enters a body primarily through the nose/mouth (though possibly through the eyes, ears, etc.), an anti-particle respirator/mask (+ goggles) of N95 or higher specification will help prevention.
+As the virus usually enters a body primarily through the nose/mouth (though possibly through the eyes, ears, etc.) via tiny water droplets, an anti-particle respirator/mask (+ goggles) of N95 or higher specification will help protection.

 We have been in the China travel industry for over 20 years and we have lots of experience with handling situations such as viral outbreaks and natural disasters.
 It is important to us that you feel comfortable and safe during your visit and we will respect any requests or decisions you make regarding your travels.

 Any customer that has booked a trip with us can cancel or reschedule it for free during the time of the coronavirus outbreak.
 If you would like to change your trip, we also offer tours to many destinations around the world including in Southeast Asia, India, and the Middle East.
 See our Asia Highlights and Global Highlights sites.